jMetal/jMetalMSA/README.md

 The object-oriented architecture of jMetalMSA is shown in Figure above, is composed of four core classes (Java interfaces).
-Three of them (MSAProblem, MSAAlgorithm, and MSASolution) inherits from their counterparts in [jMetal](https://github.com/jMetal/jMetalMSA) (the inheritance relationships are omitted in the diagram), and there is a class Score to represent a given MSA scoring function.
+Three of them (MSAProblem, MSAAlgorithm, and MSASolution) inherits from their counterparts in [jMetal](https://github.com/jMetal/jMetal) (the inheritance relationships are omitted in the diagram), and there is a class Score to represent a given MSA scoring function.

+## Summary of features

 ##List of Algorithms

-Contains an implementation of the NSGA-II algorithm configured with a single-point crossover and shift closed gaps mutation operators, and three objectives to optimize: STRIKE, percentage of alignment columns and percentage of non gaps.
-These settings corresponds to the [MOSAStrE algorithm](http://bioinformatics.oxfordjournals.org/content/early/2013/06/21/bioinformatics.btt360.abstract).

-## Summary of features
-jMetalMSA contains the following features:
+The list of metaheuristics currently available in jMetalMSA include the evolutionary algorithms
+* NSGA-II [1]
+* NSGA-III [2]
+* SMS-EMOA [3]
+* SPEA2 [4]
+* PAES [5]
+* MOEA/D [6]
+* MOCell [7]
+* GWASF-GA [8].

+##Crossover Operator
+The crossover operator is the Single-Point Crossover adapted to alignments, randomly selects a position from the parent A by splitting it into two blocks and the parent B is tailored so that the right piece can be joined to the left piece of the first parent (PA1) and vice versa.
+Selected blocks are crossed between these two parents

+##Mutation Operators
+The list of mutation operators included in jMetalMSA are:
+* Shift-closed gaps: Closed gaps are randomly chosen and shifted to another position.
+* Non-gap group splitting: a non-gap group is selected randomly, and it is split into two groups.
+* One gap insertion: Inserts a gap in a random position for each sequence.
+* Two adjacent gap groups merging: Selects a random group of gaps and merge with its nearest group of gaps.
+* Multiple mutation

+##Scores
+The scores that are currently available in jMetalMSA are:
+* Sum of Pairs
+* Weighted Sum of Pairs with Affine Gaps
+* Single sTRucture Induced Evaluation (STRIKE).
-* Implementation of the MO-SAStrE algorithm
+* Percentage of Totally Conserved Columns.
-* List of algoritms of the state-of-the-art
+* Percentage of Non-Gaps
-* The algorithm can run in parallel in multi-core systems
-* The included dataset is BAliBASE v3.0

 ## Requirements
 To use jMetalMSA the following software packages are required:
 * [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html?ssSourceSiteId=otnes)